Great Bend – County Seat

 Museums & Historic Sites

-For the next 50 years, wagons hauled valuable trading supplies up and down the Santa Fe Trail — through present-day Barton County, leaving in their wake, a volume of history.
+For the next 50 years, wagons hauled valuable trading supplies up and down the Santa Fe Trail — through present-day Barton County, leaving in their wake a volume of history.
 Along this path came such men as Kit Carson and General Stephen Kearny leading his “Great Army of the West” in 1846 to fight the Mexican-American War.
 In 1849, thousands of people blazed the trail in their quest to find their fortunes during the California Gold Rush.

-Many of these travelers faced Indian attacks including a Cheyenne raid a few miles near Great Bend in 1853.
+Many of these travelers faced Indian attacks, including a Cheyenne raid a few miles near Great Bend in 1853.
 As a result, soldiers were ordered to briefly establish a camp near present-day Great Bend in June 1853, but they stayed only about a month.

-In 1855, Lieutenant Francis T. Bryan, of the Corps of Topographical Engineers, blazed the Fort Riley-Fort Larned Military Trail that crossed Walnut Creek seven miles northwest of its mouth on the Arkansas River.
+In 1855, Lieutenant Francis T. Bryan of the Corps of Topographical Engineers blazed the Fort Riley-Fort Larned Military Trail that crossed Walnut Creek seven miles northwest of its mouth on the Arkansas River.
 Later, a branch connected the trail to Fort Zarah.
 That same year, the first white men — William Allison and Francis Boothe, built an adobe trading post near present-day Great Bend.

 Two years later, Boothe became the first settler to be murdered when a Mexican man, passing along the Santa Fe Trail, split his head with an ax in 1857.
 The remaining owner, William Allison, prospered as the trail once again boomed in 1858 with the start of the Pike’s Peak Gold Rush, as many took the “Mountain Branch” of the Santa Fe Trail from Dodge City to Colorado.
-However, Allison died of heart failure in 1859 and the ranch was then taken over by a man named George Peacock, and the posts’ name was changed to Peacock Ranch.
+However, Allison died of heart failure in 1859, and the ranch was then taken over by a man named George Peacock; and the posts’ name was changed to Peacock Ranch.
 But for Peacock, his time would also be short.

 In 1859, a local Kiowa Chief named Satank (Sitting Bear) was arrested after almost “passing out” after drinking too much at the Peacock Ranch.
 Satank escaped and the following year asked Peacock to write a letter of introduction saying that he was a “good Indian.”
-However, Peacock, instead wrote that Satank was a “bad Indian,” and Satank who couldn’t read English, passed it on.
-He later learned of Peacock’s deceit and in the fall of 1860, led his warriors to the ranch, where they killed Peacock and five other men and stole all of the livestock.
+However, Peacock instead wrote that Satank was a “bad Indian,” and Satank, who couldn’t read English, passed it on.
+He later learned of Peacock’s deceit and, in the fall of 1860, led his warriors to the ranch, where they killed Peacock and five other men and stole all of the livestock.

 By 1867, the Atchison, Topeka & Santa Fe Railroad was pushing through the county, and William F. “Buffalo Bill” Cody spent a considerable amount of time in the area hunting buffalo to feed the workers of the railroad.
 During this time, he was captured by Kiowa Indians but was later able to escape.
 That same year, Charles Rath was accused by the U.S. Army of selling liquor to the Indians at his trading post.
-He soon left the area to later make a name for himself in Dodge City.
+He soon left the area later to make a name for himself in Dodge City.

-On May 19, 1868, the trading post, which had long been the only building in the county was destroyed by the Cheyenne and was never rebuilt.
-By the following year, the vast majority of the Indians of the area had been brought “under control” and Fort Zarah closed.
+On May 19, 1868, the trading post, which had long been the only building in the county, was destroyed by the Cheyenne and was never rebuilt.
+By the following year, the vast majority of the Indians of the area had been brought “under control,” and Fort Zarah closed.